Keploy vs Testcontainers

 Testcontainers requires you to write each test manually, but provides real dependencies to test against.
 Creating a comprehensive suite takes more time but gives you precise control over test scenarios.

-Looking for a Testcontainers Alternative?
+Looking for a Testcontainers alternative?